 Usually pregnant women can go through most of the treatments for cancer, depending on the type of it.
-According to several studies, the survival percentage of pregnant women with cancer that carry out the treatment during gravidity is superior to the ones that don’t do it, 79% to 45%.
+According to several studies, the survival percentage of pregnant women with cancer that carry out the treatment during pregnancy is superior to the ones that don’t do it, 79% to 45%.

 These women can go through surgical interventions with general anaesthetics and can go through chemotherapy once the first trimester has passed.
 Radiotherapy is not advisable.
 Women that delay the treatment until the baby is born don’t have the same survival chances as women who carry out the treatment right after the diagnosis.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.